 - It’ll Heal Your Muscles

-Most importantly, an ice bath is a great way to get your circulation flowing in a way that heals your tired muscles.
-When you enter an ultra-cold body of water, your blood vessels constrict and drives blood flow away from your muscles.
-Then, when you step out of your ice bath or a cold shower, those vessels will open again, and the blood that flows through them (and back to your muscles) are more oxygenated than before.
-In turn, your muscles are given better tools to heal from their stress.
+Best of all, an ice bath is a great way to get your circulation flowing—and that’s great for your tired muscles.
+When you enter an ultra-cold body of water, your blood vessels constrict and drive blood flow away from your muscles.
+Emerging from an ice bath or a cold shower causes those vessels to open again.
+The blood that flows through them (and back to your muscles) is more oxygenated than before.
+In turn, your muscles have better tools to heal from their stress.

-Life can be very busy, and that can take a toll on your body.
-When you leave the gym, the sports field, the running track, or wherever you’ve been working your body and honing your muscles, take some time to yourself.
-Don’t just barrel into your next responsibility, whether that’s work, school, family life, errands, or more physical activity.
-Take a break.
+Every living thing needs to rest sometimes.
+That can be hard to remember; modern life is busy!
+It can be easy to barrel from responsibility to responsibility.
+If you can, try to take some time for yourself after your workout.
 You need it to unwind, both mentally and physically.
 It doesn’t need to be an extended break, but even ten minutes of post-gym relaxation and self-care can make a big difference in your mental and physical health.

-A short meditation session will restabilize you physically, mentally, and spiritually before you carry on with the rest of your day.
+Even a brief meditation sesh can restabilize you physically, mentally, and spiritually before you carry on with the rest of your day.
 There are many apps and websites that offer guided meditations, or you can practice one of your own.

-While you drink your electrolytes and let your compression socks work their magic, why not give your best friend a call?
+So, you’ve got a protein shake in one hand, an electrolyte drink in the other, and you’ve just pulled on your compression socks.
+It’s time to call your best friend.
 A quick catch-up with somebody you love is a great way to relax and feel emotionally fulfilled.
-(Plus, you’re dying to tell someone about the person you’ve been flirting with in your conditioning class.)
+(Plus, you’re dying to tell someone about the awesome Elite Movement class you just tried.)